Pemoline: History

 Pemoline was first synthesized in 1913 but its activity was not discovered until the 1930s.
 Pemoline was approved for the treatment of ADHD in the United States in 1975.

-Cases of serious liver toxicity and associated death related to pemoline in children and adolescents were reported to the United States Food and Drug Administration's MedWatch between 1977 to 1996.
+Cases of serious liver toxicity and associated death related to pemoline in children and adolescents were reported to the United States Food and Drug Administration's MedWatch between 1977 and 1996.
 Serious liver toxicity with pemoline was first described in the medical literature in 1984 and 1989 letters to the editor.
 Clinicians were little-aware of liver toxicity with pemoline until the 1990s.
 Warnings for liver toxicity for pemoline were added to the United States Food and Drug Administration (FDA) label for the medication in December 1996 and a black box warning was added in June 1999 along with requirements for written consent and frequent monitoring of liver enzymes.
 These warnings followed a 1995 publication on liver toxicity with pemoline.
 However, findings suggested that clinicians poorly followed the FDA's directives on use of pemoline.
 In any case, sales of pemoline in the United States increased until 1997 and declined between 1996 and 1999.
 Pemoline was withdrawn due to liver toxicity in the United Kingdom in September 1997, in Canada in September 1999, and in the United States in 2005.
-Abbott Laboratories voluntarily withdraw pemoline from the United States market in May 2005 and the FDA withdrew approval of generic pemoline in November 2005.
+Abbott Laboratories voluntarily withdrew pemoline from the United States market in May 2005 and the FDA withdrew approval of generic pemoline in November 2005.
 Pemoline remains available in Japan for treatment of narcolepsy as of 2017.